Meet us at Embedded World 2023 during 14-16th March at Nuremberg, Germany

 With the aid of embedded vision, ADAS systems today actively increase safety by lowering the frequency of accidents and occupant injuries.

 A novel AI function that uses sensor fusion to recognize and process things is integrated into the vehicle’s cameras.
-With image recognition software, ultrasonic sensors, lidar, and radar, sensor fusion combine massive volumes of data, like how the human brain processes information.
+With image recognition ADAS software, ultrasonic sensors, lidar, and radar, sensor fusion combine massive volumes of data, like how the human brain processes information.

 Physically, this technology can react more quickly than a driver ever could.
 It can instantly evaluate streaming video, identify what it reveals, and decide how to respond.